Is it Okay to Sleep in a Recliner? Pros, Cons, & Side Effects

 Some people find that shifting to sleeping on their side helps provide adequate sleep.

 Positions during sleep can also help with recovery after some surgeries, such as shoulder surgery.
-This is where recliners can provide health benefits.
+They can provide health benefits in this case.

-When you sleep in a reclined position, you must follow a few tips to ensure you will have the best experience possible after surgery.
+When you sleep in a reclined position, follow a few tips to ensure you have the best possible experience after surgery.

-Avoid using the armrest for support as it can cause more damage to your shoulder joint than if you don’t use any help.
+Avoid using the armrest for support, as it can cause more damage to your shoulder joint than not using any help.
 This is because gravity takes over when you’re lying flat on your back and puts pressure on your shoulder joint.

 That’s why it’s essential to keep your arm muscles elevated above the level of your heart while sleeping.
 [4]